kljr/SpringboardVM/README.md

 * Composer will download Springboard-Build, DrupalVM, the Acceptance Test repo and their vendor dependencies.
 * Composer will then trigger a bash script which runs drush make.
-* Drush make will install Springboard, checking out git working copies of Springboard modules, themes and libraries from the springboard git repo.
+* Drush will install Springboard, checking out git working copies of Springboard modules, themes and libraries from the springboard git repo.
 The default install will be in `sites/sb_default` and will have Springboard version 7.x-4.x
 * Additional sites will be in sites/{docroot}, with the docroot you defined in local.config.yml.
-* Crush provides a shell script to allow Drush to update Drupal core and contrib on an existing site without touching its Springboard folders.
+* Springboard Crush provides a shell script to allow Drush to update Drupal core and contrib on an existing site without touching its Springboard folders.

 ## Updating virtual hosts and adding new sites.